 4. Get physically active.

 Being active actually helps balance your blood sugar levels.
-Plus it will keep you happier and more energised, which can in turn reduce those cravings.
+Plus it will keep you happier and more energised, which can in turn can help balance hormones and reduce those cravings.
 Exercise regularly, at least 30 minutes five days a week.
 Exercise provides many benefits, especially post-menopause, when weight gain and bone density can become more of a concern.

 It doesn’t have to mean sweating it out at a gym.
 Taking the dog for a walk or a 30 minute power walk around the block each morning will do wonders.
 Perhaps take up the hula-hoop for toning?